themanyone/FindAImage/README.md

 The link might look something like this. `http://localhost:9165`

 If there is an existing `index.html` in the image folder, it will import captions from there.
 If not, it will scan the image metadata for keywords.
-If the photos were already tagged with keywords using a tool like [LLavaImageTagger](https://github.com/jabberjabberjabber/LLavaImageTagger) it will use those.
+If the photos were already tagged with keywords using a tool like [LLavaImageTagger](https://github.com/jabberjabberjabber/LLavaImageTagger) it will display those.

 **Supervise children.** Be aware that these models are under active development.
 Their output, though usually fine, *may not always be safe* for all ages.